Botulin A use while Breastfeeding

 Effects in Breastfed Infants

-Published information on the medical use of botulin A during breastfeeding was not found as of the revision date.
+Published information on the medical use of botulin B during breastfeeding was not found as of the revision date.

 A woman developed botulism after ingesting fermented salmon eggs while breastfeeding her 8-month-old infant (extent not stated).
-Type A botulinum toxin was detected in the woman's blood and stools.
-No botulinum toxin was detected in the infant's blood or stool on the day the mother was admitted to the hospital and no botulism organisms were detected in the infant's stools.
 The infant developed no signs or symptoms of botulism even though she continued to nurse throughout the mother's hospitalization.

 Effects on Lactation and Breastmilk